sinar.htm

 Binocular reflex housing for 4X5.
 Sinar lighthood with blackout shade (for use with film plane lightmeter) mounted on housing with tilting mirror and fixed-in-place Sinar magnifying lenses.
 The tilting mirror allows you to see all of the image with or without a Fresnel lens.
 With a Fresnel lens you may see the whole image simultaneously--even with a wideangle lens on the camera.
 Shown attached to Norma GG panel, which is not included.
 Image is upright.
 No need for darkcloth.
 Advertizing execs and other non-photographers love it as much as if not more than photographers do.
 Once you use it you will not want to go back to using a darkcloth.
 The plastic magnifying lenses are imperfect, but work well, otherwise Mint-, $370

-Monocular on metal cone, snaps into round hole in Sinar Norma 4X5 tapered or bag bellows or molded rubber bellows or square board that clips into any Sinar square 4X5 bellows frame, with rubber eyecup, Mint-, $80.
-The Norma bag bellows on the left ($175) is the most flexible.
-The bag bellows in the center ($200) is made of a heavier duty material and is less flexible.
-Any of these bellows may be attached to a camera as is the molded rubber bellows ($200) that may be used as a focusing bellows or it may be used as a compendium bellows.
-There is a 105mm threaded ring around the perimeter of the monocular cone that threads into the Sinar swing out filter holder.
+Monocular on metal cone, snaps into round hole in Sinar Norma 4X5 tapered or bag bellows front frames or molded rubber bellows or square board that clips into any Sinar square 4X5 bellows frame, with rubber eyecup, $80.
+The Norma bag bellows on the left is $200.
+These bellows may be attached to a camera back as is the molded rubber bellows, which are also $200.
+The molded rubber bellows may be used as a compendium belllows as well; it has a 105mm threaded ring around the perimeter of the monocular cone that threads into the Sinar swing out filter holder.
 The bellows frame on the other end may to attached to an auxiliary standard.
-Obviously the molded rubber bellows is the least flexible--which may be desirable in this case.
 The rubber eyecup on these older monoculars is not as live as it once was and may be pulled off the metal lenscone easily.
 These monoculars are of sufficient strength to allow you to focus accurately.
 You cannot see the whole GG with the monocular, but you can see much of it at once.
 You may move the monocular around to view the corners.
 These monocular lenses are made of real glass and are much less likely to be scratched than the plastic lenses found in the Binocular reflex housing listed above--which is more for composing than focusing.
-I only have one of the molded rubber bellows with both the bellows frame and the threaded ring intact.

 COMPENDIUM SHADES, FILTERS, MIRRORS